KKiti/Connect4/README.md

 # Connect4
-Connect 4 game in Java language
+Connect 4 game in Java using OOP.

 The games function is to allow 2 players to consecutively add coloured discs to a grid until one of them creates a pattern of 4 similar discs.
 The grid is of size 6x7.